Contractor

 At Bankeo, we believe that accounting should never be a source of stress.

-Our mission: to help you avoid the pitfalls, regain control and build a smooth collaboration with your accountant (or ours πŸ˜‰ ).
+Our mission: to help you avoid the pitfalls, regain control and build a smooth collaboration with your accountant (or ours 😉 ).
+To take things a step further, check out our guide to finding the right accountant, our expert-comptable guide and how to find the right pro for your business taxes online.
+Need an accountant in Montreal or Quebec City?

 Drop us a line!